wiktor-obrebski/type-safe-errors/README.md

 ## Philosphy

 ### Minimal API
-`type-safe-errors` try to keep the learning curve steep.
+Learning and using `type-safe-errors` should be simple and straightforward.
 To achieve this, the API must be as simple and as intuitive as possible.
 It's one of the reasons why the result class is always async (e.g. [neverthrow](https://github.com/supermacro/neverthrow) have two different result types, one for sync and one for async results handling).
 The long-term goal is not to handle every possible use case.
 Instead, it's to do one thing well - providing a way to handle domain exceptions in a strong-typed, future-proof way.

 ### Practical API